Tyre store completely destroyed in fire, health warnings issued

 A Far North tyre shop has been completely destroyed in a blaze on State Highway 10 in Kerikeri.

-When emergency services arrived at Tyres Direct about 10.37am massive amounts of smoke were coming from the site.
+When emergency services arrived at Tyre Save Direct about 10.37am massive amounts of smoke were coming from the site.

 Fire and Emergency NZ has issued a health warning to residents asking them to stay indoors.